QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 3. Lithuanians will not be rushed into making a deal until they believe it is in their best interest
 4. Meetings often conclude with a summary of the discussion and a toast to future business

+#### Tips for Lithuanian people
+1. Dutch people may not pay as much respect to punctuality as you do, try emphasise on this during contact beforehand (without sounding accusing).
+2. If you are late, it is no problem to just apologise after entering.

 ### Business hierarchy
 77% of the Lithuanian population is roman catholic.
 Because of the strong hierarchy inside the roman catholic church in Lithuania and the big impact the church has on everyday life, these hierarchical trends carry on into the business aspects of the Lithuanian culture.